thomasccp/thomasccp.github.io/_posts/2013-08-12-About-this-blog.md

 A while ago I decided to add a blog to my personal website.
 I think it will be a good place to share my technical notes, and even some little things about my boring geek life.

-I used to set up a blog system before, using PhD+MySQL.
+I used to set up a blog system before, using PHP+MySQL.
 This was too clumsy, let's embrace minimalism!

 A few requirements: